Sharing the highlights of our recent trip to California, including a visit to Shabby Chic Couture in Santa Monica.

 Hello everyone!
 Yesterday I returned from an extended weekend getaway to California’s Pacific Coast.
 It’s a trip we take at least once a year that coincides with my husband’s travel requirements for work.
-You can read about last year’s California adventure here.
+Be sure to read about last year’s California adventure.

 This time we decided to spend a night in Santa Monica and head over to Long Beach for a few days.
 The weather was fantastic, but the head cold that took my voice and a lot of my energy was terrible timing.
 However, it didn’t stop me from site-seeing, taking in some good eats, a little rest and relaxation poolside, and, of course, shopping!